 Federal Criminal Defense Lawyers in Raleigh, NC

-If you have been contacted by an agent from a federal agency tasked with investigating criminal activity, such as the FBI (Federal Bureau of investigation), the Secret Service, the DEA (Drug Enforcement Agency), the IRS (Internal Revenue Service), or the ATF (Bureau of Alcohol, Tobacco and Firearms), you may be the target of a federal investigation.
-Federal criminal cases are often much different than state criminal cases, so it is essential that you have the help of an experienced federal criminal lawyer.
+If you have been contacted by an agent from a federal agency tasked with investigating criminal activity, such as the FBI (Federal Bureau of Investigation), the Secret Service, the DEA (Drug Enforcement Agency), the IRS (Internal Revenue Service), or the ATF (Bureau of Alcohol, Tobacco and Firearms), you may be the target of a federal investigation.
+Federal criminal cases are often much different than state criminal cases, so it is essential that you have the help of an experienced federal criminal defense attorney.